-It’s a funny thing when you first drive an EV, as there is no doubt that you, like most people, will get range anxiety.
+It’s a funny thing when you first drive an EV.
+There is no doubt that you, like most people, will get range anxiety.
 You will see 20 miles of range left, which, if in a petrol or diesel car, would bring you out in a cold scary sweat.
-But, you just kind of get used to it and to be honest these days I only start to worry if I hit 7 miles or less.
+You get used to it, to be honest these days I only start to worry if I hit 7 miles or less.

 In the future, range anxiety will be a forgotten phrase, a bit like the noise of a phone modem connecting; you had to be there for the very short time when it mattered. https://www.youtube.com/watch?v=gsNaR6FRuO0

-- Encourage your EV driver’s into the habit of pre-planning their vehicle charging needs and ensure, whenever possible, they reach the 80% optimal battery charge level.
-Apart from gaining optimum range, the long term effect will also maintain and extend the battery ‘life’ and when recorded regularly, is reliable ‘good condition’ documentation that supports asset resale or lease returns
+- Encourage your EV driver’s into the habit of pre-planning their vehicle charging needs and ensure, whenever possible.
+They reach the 80% optimal battery charge level.
+Apart from gaining optimum range, the long term effect will also maintain and extend the battery ‘life’.
+When recorded regularly, it is in a reliable ‘good condition’ documentation that supports asset resale or lease returns.

-- When planning a longer than normal trip do remind them to make sure they are aware of more than one or two of the public network charge point locations en route as they cannot always be relied upon to either be working or available! – There’s an App for that so search for Zap-Map, ChargePoint or PlugShare
+- When planning a longer than normal trip, do remind the driver to make sure they are aware of more than one or two of the public network charge point locations en route.
+Charging points can not always be relied upon to either be working or available.
+However there are Apps for that so search for Zap-Map, ChargePoint or PlugShare.

-- In cold weather, recommend them having the heater on during the last 20- minutes or so of charging so that minimal heat settings will suffice during the journey – Seat warmers do the trick nicely! – If its hot weather then the same applies to the air conditioning
+- In cold weather, recommend them having the heater on during the last 20- minutes or so of charging.
+This will minimal heat settings will suffice during the journey – Seat warmers do the trick nicely! – If its hot weather then the same applies to the air conditioning.

 - Encourage your EV drivers to develop a smooth breaking and acceleration driving style!
 This improves battery performance and range efficiencies as well as safety!

-- As ever, longer trips in an electric or hybrid vehicle should always be planned so remind them that high cruising speeds on motorways for long periods will reduce the stated range capability
+- With longer trips in an electric or hybrid vehicle should always be planned.
+Remind the drivers that high cruising speeds on motorways for long periods, will reduce the stated range capability.

-- Ask them to test and compare their regular route options as some so called ‘faster’ routes could be less range efficient (higher speed – flat motorway) and lack regenerative breaking benefits (hills and dales!)
+- Ask them to test and compare their regular route options.
+Some so called ‘faster’ routes could be less range efficient (higher speed – flat motorway).
+It lacks regenerative breaking benefits (hills and dales!).